×

 Illegal evictionReinstatement of tenant + court action

-Denying essential servicesFine up to ₹100 per day; if unpaid, imprisonment up to 3 months, a fine up to ₹1,000, or both.
+Denying essential servicesUp to ₹100 per day fine; if unpaid, up to 3 months’ imprisonment,

 Not providing rent receipt₹100 per day fine